isomorphic-git/isomorphic-git.github.io/website/blog/2019-07-05-cors-proxy-disabled.md

 Don't let this stop you from playing with isomorphic-git!
 Clone https://github.com/wmhilton/cors-buster, or npm install it, or deploy your own instance on Now.

+**Update: ZEIT has donated credit to cover this month's surprise bandwidth, plus some extra!** Aren't they great?